-- 4.1 The report has been prepared in accordance with the Revised CIPFA Treasury Management Code 2018. - 4.2 As part of the revised Prudential Code 2017, CIPFA introduced a new requirement for councils to publish a Capital Strategy (see Appendix 5).
-Councils were obliged to have their Capital Strategy in place for 2019/20 to comply with the new regulations.
-Guidance on the form and content of the Capital Strategy is still limited and as such the current strategy document represents an evolving document.
-This approach is in line with CIPFA's expectations and the understanding that all councils will be working towards developing their own strategies over time to meet local needs.
-Further Guidance is expected to be published in Spring 2021. - 4.3 The Capital Strategy is designed to demonstrate that the council takes capital expenditure and investment decisions in line with service objectives and properly takes account of stewardship, value for money (VFM), prudence, sustainability and affordability.
+- 4.1 The report has been prepared in accordance with the Revised CIPFA Treasury Management Code 2021. - 4.2 Under the updated Prudential Code 2021, CIPFA continues to require councils to publish a Capital Strategy (see Appendix 5).
+Guidance on the form and content of the Capital Strategy was published in 2021 with the emphasis shifting to a whole organisation approach and as such the current strategy represents an evolving document.
+This approach is in line with CIPFA's expectations and the understanding that all councils will be working towards developing their own strategies over time to meet local needs. - 4.3 The Capital Strategy is designed to demonstrate that the council takes capital expenditure and investment decisions in line with service objectives and properly takes account of stewardship, value for money (VFM), prudence, sustainability and affordability.
 The strategy is intended to set out the long-term context in which capital expenditure and investment decisions are made and gives due consideration to both risk and reward and the achievement of priority outcomes.
 Long-term is not defined and beyond the current Medium Term Financial Planning period, there is little detail or certainty within the current strategy, particularly taking into account the current funding reform context.
 As greater clarity is achieved nationally, it is expected that further iterations of the strategy will become more detailed and longer-term. - 4.4 Owing to the interrelatedness of the Treasury Management framework and the Capital Strategy, there is a good deal of overlap between the two documents and potential for duplication.
-Efforts have been made to streamline the Capital Strategy and cross-reference to existing Treasury Management documents where possible in order to reduce repetition. - 4.5 In January 2020 all members were offered Treasury Management Training from Link Asset Services and this included members of the Overview and Scrutiny Committee.
-Further training was given on 18 January 2021.
+Efforts have been made to streamline the Capital Strategy and cross-reference to existing Treasury Management documents where possible in order to reduce repetition. - 4.5 In February 2022 all members were offered Treasury Management Training from Link Asset Services.
+The equivalent training will be offered following the borough elections in May.